 The long quest by former Grob Aerospace CEO Niall Olver to find a buyer for the bankrupt Grob SPn utility jet program might be nearing an end.
 “We’re making progress and the sale definitely will happen.
 Grob will be sold,” Olver says.
 He would not give details, but did say he is not speaking to Chinese companies.
 AVIC’s general aviation division had previously expressed an interest in buying the composite twinjet and its technologies, and producing the airplane in that country.
 Grob ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Quest To Find Buyer For Grob SPn Utility Jet Program May Be Near EndEASA OKs Hawker 4000EASA Approves Elliptical Winglets On Cessna Citation XComlux The Aviation Group Orders Global Express XRS JetSPA Receives First Dassault Falcon 7XJet Aviation Basel De".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Quest To Find Buyer For Grob SPn Utility Jet Program May Be Near EndEASA OKs Hawker 4000EASA Approves Elliptical Winglets On Cessna Citation XComlux The Aviation Group Orders Global Express XRS JetSPA Receives First Dassault Falcon 7XJet Aviation Basel De".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.